 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-When the body’s levels of luteinizing hormone (LH) rise, it triggers the start of ovulation, and the most fertile period of the menstrual cycle occurs.
+When the body’s levels of luteinizing hormone (LH) rise, it triggers the start of ovulation, the most fertile period of the menstrual cycle.

 Tracking the surge in luteinizing hormone levels can help people to plan intercourse and increase the chances of becoming pregnant.

 Understanding what LH is, when levels of the hormone rise, and the relationship between this increase and fertility can be important for women trying to get pregnant.

 There are several ways to track monthly LH surges.
 In this article, we describe methods of tracking, how long surges last, and how to use them to increase the odds of pregnancy.

 The LH surge signals that ovulation is about to start.
 Ovulation is the medical term for an ovary releasing a mature egg.

 A gland in the brain, called the anterior pituitary gland, produces LH.